gottacatchenall/dissertation_prospectus/prospectus.md

-Many of the more popular methods (AIC, BIC, MDL, k-fold crossvalidation) exist as What separates science from philosophy?
+Many of the more popular methods (AIC, BIC, MDL, k-fold crossvalidation) follow the hueristic that models should maximize the ratio of the information they provide in predictive power to the amount of information they contain in their definition.

+What separates science from philosophy?
 For most of recorded human history, science and philosophy were not separate disciplines, and most languages didn't have words to distinguish a scientist from a philosopher.

 > In fact, the sciences, arts, and philosophies are all equally creators. . .
 Concepts do not wait for us ready-made, like celestial bodies.
 There is no heaven for concepts.
 They must be invented, fabricated, or rather created, and would be nothing without the signature of those who create them.
 (Deleuze & Guattari 1991)